How to help your kids learn history

-History is all about what had happened in the past.
+To learn history is all about what had happened in the past.
 These are mostly events that had shaped the destiny of mankind.
 Innumerable wars, situations, machinations, revolutions and situations had played an important role in where do we stand now.
 Without knowing why we are here, we will be groping in the dark.
-History teaches us the pattern of events that resulted in a series of changes that determined the future course of mankind.
+If your kids learn history, it will teach them the pattern of events that resulted in a series of changes that determined the future course of mankind.
 In this aspect, history acts as a signpost, from where we can divine where we should have we gone or where did we go?

 History can be taught using the story method.
 As most of the children are curious beings, make stories out of historical events.
 For example, tell the child about the repentance of Ashoka in the aftermath of the Kalinga war.
 The child should go through the agonies experienced by the emperor.
 Also explain to him events such as the First World War, Second World War in the story method, without stressing much on violence.
 This method will make the child enjoy the subject.

-Books are the best companions when getting that extra information in learning some subjects.
+Books are the best companions when getting that extra information in order to learn history.
 For this, research thoroughly on the books on history for children.
 Use some encyclopedias as well.
 Reading them, the child will understand more about the subject.
-Encourage him to take notes, and ask doubts whenever he feels so.
+Encourage him to take notes, in order to learn history and ask doubts whenever he feels so.

 BBC has some excellent documentaries on the subject of history.
 Do some research on the best documentaries for children and make a list.